Open-JCOD/jcod-react-parser/README.md

     }
     ```

-    or a very simple import :
+    or a very simple import:

     ```JavaScript
     import * as availableComponents from './anyOtherFolder'